rikopernando/sim-klinik/documentation/frontend_guidelines_document.md

 # Frontend Guideline Document

-This document explains, in simple terms, how the frontend of the `codeguide-starter` project is structured, styled, and built.
+This document explains, in simple terms, how the frontend of the `Sim-Klinik` project is structured, styled, and built.
 Anyone—technical or not—can read this and understand which tools are used, how components fit together, and what practices keep the app fast, reliable, and easy to maintain.

 ---